 - The Arabica specialty coffee in Laos is known for their middle body and a combination of light citrus and floral tones.

 - If you want to make a trip to a coffee plantation, including a workshop, you can register here.

 - When roasting, tamarind seeds and sugar are added to the beans – which gives the coffee a sweetish sour note and makes it black when brewing.

-- The coffee is boiled, then filtered through a cloth filter into the glass with 2 teaspoons of condensed milk on the glass bottom.
+- The coffee in Laos is boiled, then filtered through a cloth filter into the glass with 2 teaspoons of condensed milk on the glass bottom.

 - Stir well before drinking.